EricBalingit/8-bit/README.md

 - _8bit.Gradient

-You *can* use regular images (and video etc.) with the drawImage() method but it will require the image source to be dithered on the fly which is more performance hungry than using the _8bit.Image instance.
+You *can* use regular images (and video etc.) with the drawImage() method but it will require the image source to be dithered on the fly which takes a higher performance-hit than using the _8bit.Image instance.

 For patterns and gradients you won't notice much difference than with 2D context as you will use the createPattern() and create*Gradient() methods.